 - Many homework assignments will involve a significant amount of linear algebra as well as systems of ODEs.

 - This class covers coupled physical problems that often preclude simple analytic solutions.
 For this reason, we will make use of software packages to help solve problems.
-Students should be proficient in a software package such as MATLAB (preferred) or Python to use for homework, projects, and exams.
+Students should be proficient in Python and Jupyter to use for homework, projects, and exams.

-- In-class examples as well as solutions to homework will be posted in MATLAB.
+- In-class examples as well as solutions to homework will be posted in Jupyter/Python.

 Teaching / Learning Philosophy